Way to Go, Woman Winners: Rebecca Ruth Ward - Today's Woman

 Way to Go, Woman Winners: Rebecca Ruth Ward

 “I want people to hear that it is our duty to take care of each other.
 If we are able, we need to make sure our neighbors have food or our children’s friends have school supplies,” says Rebecca Ruth Ward, 31, winner in the Community/Activism category.
-Nominees are sent in by Today’s Woman readers.
+Nominations were sent in by Today’s Woman readers.

 Making positive community change happen through activism, professionalism, entrepreneurial innovation, or leadership takes heart and hard work, and these women under age 40 have energy, enthusiasm and passion for everything they do.